Tim W. Dornis

 Global Adjunct Professor of Law

-In addition to his appointment at NYU Law in Paris, Friedrich is a lecturer for investment arbitration at the Bucerius Law School in Hamburg as well as Visiting Professor for arbitration at the International Hellenic University in Thessaloniki.
+Friedrich is Global Adjunct Professor of Law at NYU Law in Paris, a lecturer for investment arbitration at the Bucerius Law School in Hamburg as well as Honorary Professor at the International Hellenic University in Thessaloniki.
 In spring 2020, he was invited to teach arbitration as Global Professor from Practice at NYU School of Law.

 Friedrich studied at Bucerius Law School in Hamburg and at Columbia Law School in New York.
 He earned his PhD summa cum laude and speaks German, English, French and Spanish.